Eric-Dally/stock-analysis/README.md

 ## Summary

+Refactoring the code allowed the computer to process information more quickly and efficiently.
+Orginally, the code processed all values from startingPrice to the endingPrice.
+However, the refactored code was able loop through the tickerIndex, tickerVolumes, and the rows simultaniously allowing it to perform quicker.

+Although speeding up the code by half a second does may not seem significant, it is an important factor for future projects.
+If I was to repeat this project with 1000 stocks instead of twelve, the processing time would be signficantly increased.
+Thus, refactoring even the simplest code is very advantageous when applied to larger data sets.

 There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
 There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).